metal3-io/baremetal-operator/docs/api.md

 hardware are saved to the *hardware* section of the status.
 If the hardware does not match a known profile, the value "unknown" is used.

 *metal3.io/operational-status* -- The status of the server.
+One of the following values:

-  *online* -- The server is powered on and running.
+* *online* -- The server is powered on and running.

-  *offline* -- The server is powered off.
+* *offline* -- The server is powered off.

-  *error* -- There is an error with the configuration data for the host or there is a problem with the host itself.
+* *error* -- There is an error with the configuration data for the host or there is a problem with the host itself.
 Refer to the *errorMessage* field in the status section for more details about the error condition.